tanhauhau/SCE-bobokia/README.md

 ## Disclamer
 The codes the *bobokia* share are very *cui*, read and copy at your own cost. *bobokia* shall not be responsible for any damaged caused.

-## Repository directory of bobokia
+## Repository Directory of bobokia

-Module | Github Repo
+Module | GitHub Repo
 ---|---
 CE/CZ 2002 Object-Oriented Design and Programming | [Moblima-2002](https://github.com/tanhauhau/Moblima-2002)
 CZ 2003 Computer Graphics | [MockingJ-2003](https://github.com/tanhauhau/MockingJ-2003)